emo3/prbsrv/README.md

 cookbook and it's recipe.
 You'll want to elaborate on your own steps and include any necessary steps like setting required attributes.

-Place a dependency on the `objsrv` cookbook in your cookbook's `metadata.rb`.
+Place a dependency on the `prbsrv` cookbook in your cookbook's `metadata.rb`.

 ```
-depends 'probe'
+depends 'prbsrv'
 ```

 Then, in a recipe:

 ```
-include_recipe 'probe::fix_netcool'
+include_recipe 'prbsrv::fix_netcool'
 ```

 If your cookbook provides resources, be sure to include examples of how to use